-SMALL OVERLAP FRONTAL CRASHWORTHINESS EVALUATION CRASH TEST PROTOCOL (VERSION V)
+SMALL OVERLAP FRONTAL CRASHWORTHINESS EVALUATION CRASH TEST PROTOCOL (VERSION VI)

-Supporting documents for the Insurance Institute for Highway Safety (IIHS) small overlap frontal crash test program are available from the technical protocols section of the IIHS website.
+This test protocol applies to driver and passenger-side small overlap crash tests, with the passenger-side documentation included as an appendix.
+Other supporting documents for the Insurance Institute for Highway Safety (IIHS) small overlap frontal crash test program are available from the technical protocols section of the IIHS website.